emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/intro.md

 A link will be shown after you execute this command.
 Open the link into your web browser.
 (on macOS, hold Command and click the link if your Terminal application allows it.)

-Follow the instructions in Axion Wallet to authenticate your account, then head back to your Terminal to complete the final step confirming the account name.
+Follow the instructions in Fermi Wallet to authenticate your account, then head back to your Terminal to complete the final step confirming the account name.

 > **Note:** The default network for `near-cli` is `testnet`.
 If you would like to change this